Nye1nChanSoe/macos-opengl/Readme.md

 ./bin/{build-config}/macos-opengl
 ```

-or run the shell script in one go
+Alternatively, you can run the shell script to build and execute the project in one go

 ```bash
 ./build_and_run